-Cycling laws in Houston, Texas
+Cycling regulations in Houston, Texas

 There are no federal laws outlining rules of the road.
 Instead, each state has its own set of traffic laws.
 In many cases, these are based at least in part on the Uniform Vehicle Code.